tetyanago2023/node_express_health_diary/README.md

 - **Health Entries Management**:
     - CRUD operations for health entries.
     - Secure access control ensures that users can only modify their own data.
-    - Validation for all model attributes to prevent invalid records.
+    - Validation for several fields using `required` attribute in the server-side rendered views to prevent invalid records.
-    - Support for additional data types like numbers, strings, dates, arrays, and booleans.
+    - Support for additional data types like numbers, strings, dates, and booleans.
-    - Time input field to track morning glucose levels along with the date.
+    - In the Date and Time input fields event pickers are implemented.
 - **Non-CRUD Features**:
-    - Searching and filtering health entries.
+    - Sorting and filtering health entries.
+    - Pagination for efficient data navigation.
+    - Light and dark theme modes for improved user experience.

 ### Additional Features
 - **User Notifications**: